 Working from home

 I am self-employed and I love it.
-I am a sports massage therapist, a yoga teacher.
-I blog and I run mini-retreats.
-I sell Neal’s Yard Remedies products.
+I am a sports massage therapist, a yoga teacher, I blog and I run mini-retreats.
+As an extra income stream, I sell Neal’s Yard Remedies products.
 Oh and I’m a Mum.
 One of my triggers can be just feeling overwhelmed.
 I say just, but when I feel overwhelmed and it brings about a tight chest, crazy heartbeats, and a head full of irrational thoughts, there is nothing ‘just’ about it.
 It’s important for me to maintain some sense of control.

 Through this journey, I have become a huge advocate of self-care.
 Taking time out each day for you, even just 20 minutes.
 Being kind to you.
 Rewarding yourself.
 Not applying too much pressure to be a superhero.
 Accepting that what you are doing is actually enough.
 Trying to put yourself nearer the top of the list.
 Setting yourself boundaries.